Beyond Semantic to Instance Segmentation: Weakly-Supervised Instance Segmentation via Semantic Knowledge Transfer and Self-Refinement: Proposed Method

 \subsection{Instance-aware Guidance}

-When training only with the pseudo instance labels obtained by the \textit{semantic knowledge transfer}, we should handle the semantic drift problem.
-Since the missing instances in the pseudo labels are guided as a background class, semantic drift between background and instance deteriorates the stable training convergence.
-For example, as shown in Figure \ref{fig:overview}, the two cows on the left ($i.e.,$ missing instances) are guided as a background, however, one cow on the right ($i.e.,$ labeled instance) is guided as a cow; it confuses the network, and we define this problem as the semantic drift.
-To alleviate this problem, we introduce an \textbf{instance-aware guidance} by taking the advantage of our instance representation method.
-The semantic segmentation map determines the foreground region, and the offset and center maps play an essential role in representing instance-level information within the foreground region.
-In other words, the background region of the offset and center maps can be regarded as ignoring regions in both training and inference.
-Therefore, we assign the guidance region for the offset and center maps to only the region for the labeled instances; this strategy is called the \textit{instance-aware guidance} and helps alleviate the semantic drift problem because the region of the offset and center maps for the missing instances ($e.g.,$ the white region of the pseudo offset map in Figure \ref{fig:overview}) is not reflected in the objective function.
+When training with the pseudo instance labels obtained by the \textit{semantic knowledge transfer}, we should handle the semantic drift problem.
+Since the missing instances in the pseudo labels are guided as a \textit{background} class, semantic drift between background and instance deteriorates the stable training convergence.
+To alleviate this problem, we introduce an \textit{instance-aware guidance} by taking the advantage of our instance representation method.

+In our instance representation in Section~\ref{section:preliminary}, the offset and center maps represent instance-level information within the foreground region determined by the semantic segmentation map.
+It means that the background region of the offset and center maps can be regarded as ignored regions.
+Correspondingly, we dynamically assign the guidance region for the offset and center maps to only the region for the labeled instances; this strategy is called the \textit{instance-aware guidance} and helps alleviate the semantic drift problem because the region of the offset and center maps for the missing instances ($e.g.,$ the white region of the pseudo offset map in Figure \ref{fig:overview}) is not reflected in the objective function.
 Consequently, as shown in Figure \ref{fig:label_comparison}, the network can stably capture the instance-level information of the missing instances as the training progresses.